Anti-Israel Activity on Campus: 2009 in Review

 Posted: February 1, 2010

-George Galloway, a far-left British parliamentarian from the anti-Zionist Respect Party, spoke at several American colleges and universities in 2009 to promote and raise funds for his Viva Palestina US convoy.
+In spring 2009, George Galloway, a far-left British parliamentarian from the anti-Zionist Respect Party, spoke at a several American colleges and universities in 2009 to promote his Viva Palestina US convoy to Gaza.
+Many of Galloway's talks, during which he regularly advanced anti-Zionist views and voiced support for Palestinian "resistance," were organized by student groups in an effort to support and raise funds for the convoy.

 Taken together, the promotional tour for Viva Palestina US, boycott and divestment initiatives targeting Israel, and increasingly confrontational behavior on the part of anti-Israel activists in 2009 only intensified the dialogue about Israel on many campuses.

 As responses to the ongoing Middle East conflict unfold on campuses nationwide in 2010, a similar blend of anti-Israel tactics are likely to continue to be used by students and student groups seeking to advance hostile views towards Israel.